HomeSoftware TutorialReasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

 Update patch KB3140245

-Enable TLS 1.1 and 1.2 on Windows 7 at the SChannel component level (using either of the following updates)
+Enable TLS 1.1 and 1.2 at the SChannel component level on Windows 7 (using any of the following updates).

 Method 2: Manually update the registry

-Copy the following registry code and import it into the registry.
-Create a new txt file, change the suffix txt to reg (registry item), and import it (make a backup before importing)
+Copy the registry code below and import it into the registry.
+Create a new text file, change the .txt extension to .reg (registry key), and import it (make a backup before importing).

 WIN7 64